lgvw3/CarGOSPACE/README.md

 ## Feb 15th

 Fixed the issue that was actually with edge connections messing with path finding in A*.
 Still some work to do on end adjuster, but with a working A* we are improving!

+## Feb 17th

+End adjuster is working now and I think we are getting pretty close!
+Definitely seeing some issues where it learns to just go slow and move forward since that reward is slightly larger than the time step penalty.
+I think I need to balance that out better and also find a way where I can increment learning to do 90 degree turns and such.